winscripter/dotnetVEE/README.md

 # dotnetVEE
 Modern &amp; Powerful Cross-Platform Managed Video Editing library for .NET that operates on FFmpeg/FFprobe; stands for .NET Video Editing Engine.

+# Available on NuGet!
+It is called `Winscripter.VideoEditingTools.dotnetVEE`.
+Yes, a bit of a detailed name, but I made it because I felt like it:
+- it was developed by me
+- it is a video editing tool
+- it is called `dotnetVEE`.

 # Compatibility
 dotnetVEE runs on .NET 6 and .NET 8 *only*.